Hiring Help for Employers

 Here are five things to look out for when considering different types of wealth and how to identify them from handwriting.

 And you can identify the strongest wealth focus of anyone by looking at their writing.
-This can be very valuable in all connections with others, whether it’s friendship or business. » Continue reading “What is Wealth to you?”
+This can be very valuable in all connections with others, whether it’s friendship or business.
+Continue reading

 Dictionary.com lists Extrovert as being and outgoing and gregarious person, a person concerned primarily with the physical and social environment, and an Introvert as a shy person, a person characterized by concern primarily with his or her own thoughts and feelings.

-Handwriting can tell which a writer is. » Continue reading “Extroverts vs Introverts”
+Handwriting can tell which a writer is.
+Continue reading